kermitt2/article_dataset_builder/Readme.md

 - upload the generated dataset on S3 instead of the local file system

-- generate json PDF annotation (with coordinates) for inline reference markers and bibliographical references
+- generate json PDF annotations (with coordinates) for inline reference markers and bibliographical references

 ## Installation